Mantas Knystautas

 Mantas Knystautas (born 20 May 1994) is a Lithuanian wrestler, who competes in the men's 130 kg Greco-Roman division.
 He won one of the bronze medals in the 130 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+Biography

+Mantas was born in Klaipėda, Lithuania.

-He has competed 2015 European Games, but lost his first fight.
+Knystautas has competed 2015 European Games, but lost his first fight.
 Knystautas started at the 2017 World championships, but lost his first fight.
 Same year he won bronze at the World U23 Championships.

 At the 2021 European Wrestling Olympic Qualification Tournament Knystautas reached the final and qualified for 2020 Summer Olympics.

-In 2022, he competed in the 130 kg event at the European Wrestling Championships in Budapest, Hungary.
+In 2022, Knystautas competed in the 130 kg event at the European Wrestling Championships in Budapest, Hungary.
 He won one of the bronze medals in his event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.

+He lost his bronze medal match in the 130 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.

+He competed in the 130 kg event at the 2024 Summer Olympics in Paris, France.